Blue Badge Abuse and Disability Harassment: What To Do If You Are Attacked

 “You walked fine.”

-If this happens, your safety matters more than winning an argument.
+When this happens, remember: your safety always, always comes first.
+It’s more important than winning an argument, hands down.

 “I have a valid Blue Badge.”